Inside Look Into MS in Enterprise Risk Management

 The full-time, 36-credit MS in Enterprise Risk Management is ideal for those new to the industry or with less than two years of work experience, while the part-time program was created for working professionals advancing in their careers.
 Both formats are offered at the Carey Business School Washington, D.C.
 Center, and the part-time format is available in Baltimore.

 Beginning in fall 2017, the part-time MS in Enterprise Risk Management will also be available in an online format.
+Students applying for the online part-time program should review the technology requirements for online students.

 The program includes the following courses, but course sequence and availability of specific electives may vary.
 Students must consult with an academic adviser to ensure that they take courses in the approved sequence.